Operail: History

 During the 2010s and early 2020s, the group opted to expand its rolling stock leasing activities; by 2022, these included the wagon leasing businesses AS Operail Leasing and Operail Leasing Finland.
 That same year, Operail's chairman Raul Toomsalu attributed the wagon leasing business as having been a key contributor to the company's financial performance.
 Reportedly, by the end of 2021, 94 percent of the company's wagons had leasing contracts in place.

 In October 2019, Operail announced that it was setting up a new subsidiary to haul freight in Finland as a part of its increasing efforts to pursue international opportunities.
-During June 2020, it was announced that the Finnish Transport and Communications Agency (Traficom) had approved the safety management system of Operail Finland, a new subsidiary that was being setup to operate freight services in the Finnish market.
+During June 2020, it was announced that the Finnish Transport and Communications Agency (Traficom) had approved the safety management system of Operail Finland, a new subsidiary that was being set up to operate freight services in the Finnish market.
 On 3 November of that year, Operail Finland ran its first freight service, hauled by GE PowerHaul diesel locomotives, it carried dry bulk freight for the Finnish port operator Rauanheimo along the Vainikkala - Koverhar route.
 In February 2021, Operail signed a partnership agreement with Oiltanking for the transportation of an annual freight volume of chemicals in excess of one million tons along the Vainikkala-Kotka route.
 During 2021, the first full year of operations for Operail's Finnish freight transport business, a total of one million tons of goods were reportedly transported by the company.

 In July 2022, Operail had reportedly encountered operational hardships, which were largely attributed to the economic and political consequences of the 2022 Russian invasion of Ukraine, including the enactment of sanctions on Russia that impacted some of the company's rail traffic.
 Rail freight volumes had more than halved as certain goods, such as Russian fertilisers and Belarusian oil products, were no longer being carried; the company was reportedly looking at new opportunities, including the transportation of Ukrainian grain by rail.
-Operail was reportedly looking as opportunities in central Asia and China with which to replace goods formerly sorced from Russia.
+Operail was reportedly looking as opportunities in central Asia and China with which to replace goods formerly sourced from Russia.
 Furthermore, amongst the mitigating actions taken by the company were efforts to direct its rental wagons away from regions considered to be of a high risk.